Crown40/VulkanLiquidRT/README.md

 () Collision-Detection: Implement base on RayTracing extension of Vulkan through Ray-AABB Intersection
 () Liquid-Simulation: Implement base on WCSPH and Collision-Detection
-() Liquid-Simulation: Implement base on Screen-Space
+() Liquid-Simulation: Implement base on Point-Rasterization and Screen-Space